albertyumol/computational_physics/chaotic_double_pendulum/README.md

 **Primary procedures for solving problem:** Runge-Kutta Method, Numerical Intersection, Numerical Iteration, Graphing & Visualization

 **Predicted outcomes:** fat fractal, unflip points outside EFR

+## Methodology

+1. Double pendulum equations of motion reduced to Hamiltonian’s equations for two angles and two momenta
+2. Ruge-Kutta method used to solve for momenta and angles given initial conditions where both momenta are zero and both angles varying depending on desired dimensions.
+3. Conditions involve both angles intersecting to either –π or π, where angles are measured positively CCW from –vertical axis of each c.s. with mass at the origin.
+Also, when $$2cosθ_1 + cosθ_2 ≥ 1$$, t is 1010s, implying an energetically forbidden region for flipping.